collinalexbell/HackMatrix/game-design.md

 The judgement will make the players want to improve, both in the game and in the real world (which presumably is one reason they are playing the game).
 ### 26) Funcitonal Space
 The space is continuous, in 3 dimensions, currently no boundaries, but will have building boudaries, many sub spaces connected like a city (maybe with magic portals as well).
+### 27) Time
+What determines the length of the gameplay activities?
+The modularity of the challenges.
+How chunked down the challenges are determines time quanta.
+Are players frustrated because the game ends to early, bored because it takes too long?
+If I have a plotline, I will probably end too early.
+If I don't have a plotline, the game may be near infinite, but the challenges themselves won't be.
+Obv I'll need a plotline of some kind.

+Should I set a game timelimit?
+That might be a good idea for speed runners.
+Would make the game like l33tc0de

+Would a hierarchy of time help structure my game?
+For sure.
+Writing code is all about time chunking.

 ## Idea
 Possible pitch ideas
 - Learn data structures